4d Affordable Housing Incentive Program

 - Priority for Solar Project funding of up to $75,000 per project

 Owners of market-rate multifamily properties that meet the following criteria:

-- At least 20% of the rental units in a building are occupied by and affordable to households whose income is at or below 60% of the Area Median Income.
+- At least 20% of the rental units in a building are affordable to households whose family income is at or below 60% of the Area Median Income.